mikependon/RepoDB.NET/pages/cachers/identitycache.md

 #### Use-Cases

-You only use this class if you would like to get the references of the class identity property in general purpose.
+You should only use this class if you would like to get the references of the class identity property in general purpose.

 #### How to Use?